eldipa/book-of-gehn/_posts/internet_scan/2021-09-19-IPv4-Scan-Part-II-Multiprobes-Analysis.md

 It is obvious that there are too many copies.

-Doing a home-made custom aggregation function to sort this *bypassed* the memory problem ended up in a *never-finishing* problem.
+Doing a home-made custom aggregation function to sort this, I successfully *bypassed* the memory problem but I ended up in another one: *CPU 100% never-finishing* execution problem.

+The custom aggregation function was written in Python, of course, but calling Python code for each row is incredible slow.

+And all of this for a reduced dataset!

-I'm talking of processing a 10% dataset for a whole night.
+I'm talking of processing a 10% dataset and it didn't finish after running for a whole night.

-After a week it was clear that Pandas+Dask need more love.
+After a week of trying and failing, it was clear that Pandas+Dask need more love.

 That's when I considered [Julia](https://julialang.org/).